 - IGP Vicomté d’Aumelas

 - IGP Gard

 - IGP Pays d’Hérault

 Key Grape Varieties

-Languedoc’s AOP wines are predominantly red blends made with Grenache, Syrah, Carignan, Mourvèdre, and Cinsault.
+Languedoc’s AOC wines are predominantly red blends made with Grenache, Syrah, Carignan, Mourvèdre, and Cinsault.
 Their flavor profile is dominated by red fruit and spices and is often associated with an herb blend called garrigue, containing rosemary, thyme, sage, lavender, and juniper, that is typical of the region.
-Red wines make up 76 percent of the Languedoc’s total production, or 8.2 million hectoliters.
-Rosé wines represent 14 percent (2.8 million hectoliters), and white wines, 10 percent (2.6 million hectoliters).
+Red wines make up 60 percent of the Languedoc’s total production.
+Rosé wines represent 19 percent, and white wines, 20 percent.
 Approximately 93 percent of the wines produced in the region are still wines, while 5 percent are sparklers, and 2 percent are sweet Muscat-based vins doux naturels.

 This variety has been cultivated in France since the Middle Ages.
 While typically smooth and delicate, Grenache provides structure to Languedoc blends.
 It also has an aromatic flavor profile and an exceptional ability to age (provided yields have been controlled).
 Grenache is often combined with more tannic grapes, such as Syrah and Mourvèdre, in the region’s red blends.
 It produces round, elegant wines with notes of cherry and plum in youth, and jam, cocoa, and mocha with age.

 Wines made with Syrah tend to be robust and high in alcohol and tannins, which makes them good candidates for aging.
 Syrah gives low-acid, deeply colored, fruity wines with red fruit and strong floral notes, with hints of licorice, ginger, and spice.
 With age, Syrah develops resin and animal notes.